ajay6034/appgithubaction/README.md

-# The python file named app.py is created
+# The python file named app.py is created with needed gitactions